a2x/cs2-dumper/README.md

 ## Running Tests

-To run tests, use the following command: `cargo test -- --nocapture`.
+To run the few basic provided tests, use the following command: `cargo test -- --nocapture`.

 ## License